What is the ketogenic diet?

 My dog has very loose stools since starting the ketogenic diet.
 How can I fix this?

 When transitioning your dog from a kibble-based diet to a ketogenic diet, they may temporarily experience very loose stools.
 This is due to the sudden change in their diet, and will eventually go away as they adapt to consuming a higher amount of fat.
-You can add in a teaspoon of chia seeds to their meal if they continue to have diarrhea.
+You can add in a tablespoon of chia seeds (per 40lbs) split between their meals if they continue to have diarrhea.
 You may also want to consider using a pet digestive enzyme supplement to help them with the transition.

 How do I know if the diet is working?

 The ketogenic diet is the only diet that you can validate with a simple blood ketone test.
 If the blood ketone test shows 0.3mmol or higher, that’s a good indication that the diet is working.

 What glucose/ketone reader do you suggest?

 We suggest the Precision Xtra blood glucose and blood ketone reader.
 You can purchase it on Amazon.com.
 It’s important to note, that you’ll also need to separately buy blood glucose and blood ketone strips.